VidishJoshi/recipe-app/README.md

 An app for getting desired food recipes with the use of a `search` bar.

-We use [Edamam Food Search API](https://developer.edamam.com/edamam-recipe-api)  in *developer* mode which allows us to have 5000 API calls per month.
+[Edamam Food Search API](https://developer.edamam.com/edamam-recipe-api) is used here in *developer* mode which allows us to have 5000 API calls per month.